maede97/MinusMinusEnergy/README.md

 MinusMinusEnergy is a blockchain project which was created in February 2019 during the BETH Hackathon at ETH Zurich.

 ![Full Demo](doc/demo/fullDemo.gif)
-#### Web interface that allows the user to select the amount of tokens he wants to pay and how much should go to the fond
+#### Web interface that allows the user to select the amount of tokens he wants to pay and how much should go to the fund

 # Demo #